Table of Contents

-- The use of a telescope to observe or study astronomical objects.
+- The use of an astrography telescope to observe or study astronomical objects.

-- The mapping and recording of movements and positions of celestial objects over time.
+- The mapping and recording of the movements and positions of celestial objects over time.

-- Astrography can include imaging but for the purpose of scientific research.
+- Astrography can include imaging, but only for the purpose of scientific research.

 What kind of telescope do you need for astrography?

 The kind of telescope you need for astrography will depend on what you want to observe and record.
 Some telescopes are better suited to deep-sky imaging or observation, while others are designed for planetary work.
-Astrophotography requires specialized equipment such as cameras and filters.
-These will help you to capture the data and later enhance your images.
+Astrophotography requires specialised equipment, such as cameras and filters.
+These will help you capture the data and later enhance your images.

 Astrography is not just limited to visual observation.
 Radio telescopes can also be used to map the universe and study cosmic phenomena such as black holes and pulsars.
-This kind of telescope is not easily available to the amateur astronomer and is more likely to be used by professionals.
-Radio telescopes are also very expensive instruments normally housed in observatories.
+This kind of telescope is not easily available to amateur astronomers and is more likely to be used by professionals.
+Radio telescopes are also very expensive instruments, normally housed in observatories.

 Both visual and imaging telescopes are much more accessible and within the price range of a keen amateur astronomer.
 So if this describes you, then what kind of telescope should you buy for astrography?

-With advances in technology and manufacturing of astronomical instruments including cameras and telescopes, high-quality equipment is more accessible than ever to the amateur astronomer.
+With advances in technology and the manufacturing of astronomical instruments, including cameras and telescopes, high-quality equipment is more accessible than ever to the amateur astronomer.